haizelabs/sphynx/README.md

-# Sphynx: Dynamically Testing and Perplexing SOTA Hallucination Detection Models
+# Sphynx: Dynamically Testing and Perplexing Leading Hallucination Detection Models

 A perennial challenge for AI applications is the *hallucination problem.* Everybody knows this: nobody wants LLMs that act up and spit out incorrect or undesired behaviors.